Revised Constitution of the

 1. Mandate: The Institute shall maintain an administrative staff such as is necessary for the efficient conduct of its affairs.
 The staff, under the supervision of the Director, will pursue such tasks as are set forth in their separate letters of appointment and such other duties as are assigned by the Director.

-2. Appointments and Remuneration: The staff shall be appointed on the recommendation of the Dean of Arts on the advice of the Committee and in conjunction with other appropriate officials of the University.
+2. Appointments and Remuneration: The staff shall be appointed on the recommendation of the Dean of Humanities and Social Sciences on the advice of the Committee and in conjunction with other appropriate officials of the University.
 The appropriate procedure shall be followed concerning remuneration, pension provisions and other conditions of service.

 Article XI: Accounts and Audit